stayallive/wp-sentry/docs/CONTRIBUTING.md

 ## Contributing

-First off, thank you for considering contributing to WordPress Sentry.
+First off, thank you for considering contributing to Sentry for WordPress.

 ### 1. Where do I go from here?